wormhole-foundation/wormhole/whitepapers/0017_delegated_guardian_sets.md

 ### Separate Guardian Network per Chain

 One alternative was to deploy a new core bridge contract on selected chains and operate an entirely separate Guardian network with its own keys, gossip network, and bootstrap nodes to observe those chains.
-This was rejected because it would fragment the trust model — integrators would need to verify VAAs against a different Guardian Set depending on the emitting chain, requiring changes to all downstream consumers.
+This was rejected because it would fragment the trust model and integrators would need to verify VAAs against a different Guardian Set depending on the emitting chain, requiring changes to all downstream consumers.

 ### Reduced Verification Threshold at the Integrator Layer